Robin Lane Fox

 Robin James Lane Fox, FRSL (born 5 October 1946) is an English classicist, ancient historian, and gardening writer known for his works on Alexander the Great.
-Lane Fox is an Emeritus Fellow of New College, Oxford and Reader in Ancient History, University of Oxford.
-Fellow and Tutor in Ancient History at New College from 1977 to 2014, he serves as Garden Master and as Extraordinary Lecturer in Ancient History for both New and Exeter Colleges.
+Lane Fox is an Emeritus Fellow of New College, Oxford, and Reader in Ancient History, University of Oxford.
+Fellow and Tutor in Ancient History at New College from 1977 to 2014, he serves as Garden Master and as Extraordinary Lecturer in Ancient History for both New College and Exeter College.
 He has also taught Greek and Latin literature and early Islamic history.

 His major publications, for which he has won literary prizes including the James Tait Black Award, the Duff Cooper Prize, the Heinemann Award and the Runciman Award, include studies of Alexander the Great and Ancient Macedon, Late Antiquity, Christianity and Paganism, the Bible and history, and the Greek Dark Ages.
 In addition, he is the gardening correspondent of the Financial Times.

 Early life

 Lane Fox was educated at Eton College, an all-boys public school near Windsor, Berkshire.
 He studied Literae Humaniores (Classics) at Magdalen College, Oxford.
 Like his fellow ancient historians Paul Cartledge and Alan Cameron, and philosophers Terence Irwin and John McDowell, he was an undergraduate student of G. E. M. de Ste.
 Croix.